Flaminia Cinque: Career

 She also appeared as Mamma Rosa in the charming and hilarious comedy "Holy Cannelloni", written and directed by Carolina Giammetta.

 She joined the voice cast of Thomas & Friends as the voice of Ester in the UK & US dubs, respectively.
 She also narrates books for the Live Streaming Service "Bookstreamz.com".

 Personal life

-Born in Cambridge, UK of Italian parents (from Brisighella in the Emilia-Romagna region in North East Italy and Sorrento near Naples), she is bilingual in English and Italian and resides in London, England with her partner Gerald Heward.
-She also speaks French and Spanish.
 From 1997, she was the London Correspondent/translator and presenter for the Bandini Committee (an outfit which awards rookie Formula 1 drivers in the name of the legendary F1 driver Lorenzo Bandini who lost his life at the Monte Carlo Grand Prix of 1967).

+Flaminia also sat for the esteemed Portuguese born artist Paula Rego several times, including for the picture "Lush", which was part of the "Dog Woman" series, and as the Dancing Hippo in the tribute to Fantasia for the 100 year celebration of cinema held at the Southbank.